forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

     CPPFLAGS: -I/SOME/PATH/TO/openssl/include
   ```

-Then copy the `LDFLAGS` and `CPPFLAGS` values and export them, similar to the
+Next, copy the `LDFLAGS` and `CPPFLAGS` values and export them, similar to the
-following (use the values from your terminal, not "`/SOME/PATH/TO`"):
+following:

   ```bash
   $ export CPPFLAGS=-I/SOME/PATH/TO/openssl/include
   $ export LDFLAGS=-L/SOME/PATH/TO/openssl/lib
   ```
+In the above example, `/SOME/PATH/TO` represents the path specific to your
+system.
+Make sure to use the values from your terminal.

 ### Configuring Forseti settings